Our current Large Black Hog breeding stock include a boar from the Noble Sam bloodline and four sows from the Warbler bloodline.

 2 days later and they've already grown in leaps and bounds.
 This breed is amazing.

-Here they are buddy piled in their hoop house, it was a whopping 32 degrees when I took this picture.
+Buddy piled in their hoop house, it was a whopping 32 degrees when I took this picture.
 Seeing them laid out evenly without actually being in a pile tells me the hoop house is doing its job of keeping them warm.
 We also insulated the back of the hoop house with some subprime hay to keep the North wind from billowing the tarp and sucking the heat out.

 As you can see in this picture, this breed is solid, even as piglets they're built like little tanks and our far Northern weather doesn't seem to bother them at all.